nmihtrug/Pytorch-Classifier/README.md

-## Pytorch implementation of classificaiton models.
+## PyTorch Implementation of Classification Models.